cco35/sqlalchemy-challenge/README.md

 ### Part 1: Analysis and Exploration of Climate Data

 In this section, Python and SQLAlchemy were used to analyze and explore the climate data.
-The following steps were completed:
+This was done as follows:

 - Connected to the SQLite database using SQLAlchemy.
 - Reflected tables into classes using `automap_base()` and saved references to the classes named `station` and `measurement`.